Australian Institute of Health and Welfare (2022) Australia's mothers and babies, AIHW, Australian Government, accessed 04 February 2023.

 PDF | 7.9Mb

-The admission rate was also slightly higher among babies whose mothers lived in the lowest socioeconomic areas (20%) compared with those whose mothers lived in the highest socioeconomic areas (15.5%).
+The admission rate was also slightly higher among babies whose mothers lived in the most disadvantaged areas (21%) compared with those whose mothers lived in the least disadvantaged areas (15%).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.